Brillianttyagi/Brillianttyagi/README.md

 **Personal Stuffs:**

 - 👨🏽‍💻 I’m currently working on AI;
-- 🌱 I’m currently learning DE;
+- 🌱 I’m currently learning ML;
 - 👯 I’m looking to collaborate on Learning;
 - 🤔 I’m looking for help with Motivation;
 - ♾ Ask me about: Anything;